-In 2019, the New Year falls on February 5th, and in China everyone gets some time off to spend with their families from February 4th through 10th.
+In 2021, Chinese New Year falls on February 12th, and in China everyone gets some time off to spend with their families from February 11th through 17th.
 The first day of Chinese New Year is based on the lunar calendar and is determined by the new moon that appears between January 21 and February 20.
 However, the direct translation for this holiday in Chinese translates to “Spring Festival” and celebrates the arrival of spring.

 Because there isn’t a lot of vacation time or paid time off for many workers in China, the government mandates that everyone gets 7 days off over the lunar new year.
 For most people, this means time to return to their hometowns to visit family.
 It may be the only time all year that some people are able to go home so nearly everyone travels.
 It is estimated that around three billion trips will happen over the week if you tally all trips by plane, train, bus, and ship – the largest human migration in the world!
 Big cities are usually quite empty, with many shops closed for the week or even longer.